Connect Circular Economy

 Biobased feedstock

-The turnover of biobased chemicals fluctuated between 30 and 40 billion over the period 2008-2017.
-In 2018 and 2019 values are above 40 billion euro.
-The share of biobased chemicals turnover on total chemicals turnover varies between 6 to 8% with an increasing trend since 2012.
-However, when using biobased materials as feedstock, it is important to keep in mind that they could be in competition with other types of land use which may need to be prioritised from a public policy perspective, such as food supply, but also amenities that ecosystems provide, such as carbon removal and biodiversity .
-These are limiting factors of the availability of biomass for the chemical and other sectors.
-When deploying biomass as industrial feedstock, a constant supply needs to be guaranteed, supply and production infrastructure need to be adjusted and the quality of biobased products needs to be constant and remain high.
+Using biobased materials as feedstock requires consideration of competition with other land uses, which may need to be prioritised from a public policy perspective, such as food supply and ecosystem services like carbon storage and biodiversity.
+When deploying biomass as industrial feedstock, constant supply needs to be guaranteed, supply and production infrastructure need to be adjusted while the quality of biobased products needs to be constant and remain high.

-Turnover and share of biobased chemicals
+Turnover of biobased chemicals production by the EU27 chemical industry

 Associated SDG targets